COVESA/dlt-daemon/doc/dlt_for_developers.md

 exports an IMPORTED CMake target; it does not set any variables, except for the `automotive-dlt_FOUND` variable that can be used to treat DLT as an optional dependency.

+The generated CMake config file (which is implicitly being used when you call `find_package(automotive-dlt)`) by default only adds the top-level directory to the compiler's header search path; this requires that users' #include directives are written in the regular form e.g. `<dlt/dlt.h>`.
+If you want to be able to use the legacy form `<dlt.h>` as well (as is always allowed by the pkg-config module for backwards compatibility reasons), you can configure DLT with the CMake option `-DWITH_LEGACY_INCLUDE_PATH=On` in order to achieve that.

 ### DLT with pkg-config